China confronts U.S. envoy over cyber-spying accusations

 The leaks by National Security Administration contractor Edward Snowden have given China grounds for accusing the United States of infiltrating Chinese companies and government offices.

 The foreign ministry said it would suspend the activities of a Sino-U.S. working group on cyber issues.
-The defense ministry issued a similarly pointed statement on Tuesday, saying the accusations contained "ulterior motives".
+The defence ministry issued a similarly pointed statement on Tuesday, saying the accusations contained "ulterior motives".

 "Suspending the operations of a bilateral group on cyber affairs is a reasonable start, but more countermeasures should be prepared in case Washington obstinately sticks to the wrong track," state news agency Xinhua said in a commentary.